matthiasschaub/hoon-school/notes/lesson-2.md

 2. Produce an example value ("bunt")

 A mold is a function from a noun to a noun.
 A mold can be used to map any noun to a typed value - If this fails, then the mold crashes.
-Rhey are actually gates, meaning that they operate on a value to coerce it to a particular structure.
+They are actually gates, meaning that they operate on a value to coerce it to a particular structure.

 Two things to do with molds are:
 - `$?` bucwut, which forms a type union